Files

 Introduction

 The RasterConvolver is a transformer that applies a convolution filter to raster data.
-Convolution filters are applied using a kernel which is specified by a matrix of weights for the neighboring values.
-Filtering can be used to smooth, sharpen, and enhance edges and other raster image manipulation operations.
+Convolution filters are applied using a kernel, specified as a matrix of weights for neighboring values.
+Filtering can be used to smooth, sharpen, and enhance edges, as well as for other raster image manipulation operations.

 Step-by-step Instructions